 SGH celebrated its 40th anniversary on August 16, 1993, and announced a name change effective January 1st, 1994, to its current name--Southeastern Regional Medical Center (SRMC).

 In 2003, a six story 134-bed Patient Bed Tower was opened replacing many of the out-dated patient rooms in the original building.
 In 2006, a seventh floor with 34 additional beds was opened, Southeastern Heart Center was dedicated, and SRMC performed its first open heart CABG procedure.
 Southeastern Hospice House, a 12-bed inpatient hospice facility, was opened in 2007 a few miles from the main campus.

 Southeastern Health is still the only hospital in Robeson County and serves patients throughout southeastern North Carolina.
 The hospital is currently licensed for 452 beds, including acute care, psychiatric, inpatient hospice, and long-term-care beds.
-The hospital employs more than 2,200 people, has 114 active medical staff, and has a total of 392 credential providers (including physicians, physician assistants, nurse practitioners, and CRNAs).
-During fiscal year 2011, SRMC cared for almost 16,000 acute care patients, had more than 75,000 emergency visits and over 1,400 live births.
+The hospital employs more than 2,100 people, has 117 active medical staff, and has a total of 395 credential providers (including physicians, physician assistants, nurse practitioners, and CRNAs).